Erickrus/cloudflare_shell_tunnel/README.md

 https://random-words-1234.trycloudflare.com
 ```

-The `shell` client reads this file to know where the server is.
+The `shell_tunnel.sh` client reads this file to know where the server is.

 > **Tip**: You can keep multiple `site.txt` files or use symlinks if you manage several remote machines.